danott/www.danott.me/site/books/the-attributes-of-god.md

 ---
-title: The Attributes of God Volume 1: A Journey into the Father's Heart
+title: "The Attributes of God Volume 1: A Journey into the Father's Heart"
 author: A.W.
 Tozer
 isbn: 9781600661297
 stars: 3